 Whether you’re looking to put something on your travel bucket list or just curious, it’s fun to learn how different countries celebrate holidays in their own unique ways.
 Just as Irish folks and their culture have traveled far and wide, so has St. Patrick’s Day.
 Here are some of the most interesting global traditions that take place every year on March 17.

 In fact, the Irish influence on the island is so strong that its official passport stamp is a green shamrock.
 The Irish started arriving on the island in the 1600s.
 Today, St. Patrick’s Day is celebrated there with a 10-day festival.

 Although the uprising failed, the island’s huge St. Patrick’s Day festival exists mainly to commemorate that rebellion each year.
 The marks of Irish culture are still part of Montserrat, but St. Patrick’s Day there is all about remembering the African slaves who shaped the island’s history.

-Singapore also marks St. Patrick’s Day with a big street festival, complete with live music and performances.
-The St. Patrick’s Society of Singapore sponsors both the parade and the annual Emerald Ball, a fancy, formal celebration of the holiday.
+Singapore also celebrates St. Patrick’s Day with a street festival, complete with live music and performances.
+The St. Patrick’s Society of Singapore also sponsors both a parade and the Emerald Ball, a fancy, formal celebration of the holiday.

 Plus, Singapore has no shortage of Irish pubs in which the celebrations can continue well into the night (or the next morning).

 Although Tokyo’s St. Patrick’s Day Parade has only been around since 1992, tens of thousands of people attend it each year.
 Ireland and Japan don’t have many historic ties between them, but this holiday’s traditions didn’t take long to catch on.

 Australia, and Sydney, in particular, put on a huge St. Patrick’s Day show.
 For example, the Sydney Opera House is lit up with green lights every year for the holiday.
 Many people also flock to the traditional open-air Paddy’s Markets, which have operated in Sydney since the 1870s.